Blog

 What does FECA not cover?

 FECA does not cover injuries or illnesses that are not directly caused by or connected to federal employment.
-It also does not cover care for family members of the federal employee (with limited exceptions), elective or cosmetic procedures unrelated to the work injury, and services that are not medically necessary as determined by OWCP's medical evaluation process.
-FECA does not provide coverage for home care that is custodial in nature only — meaning care that does not include a skilled nursing or therapy component may not be authorized unless the patient's condition clearly requires it for safety.
-FECA also does not operate like a long-term care insurance policy; benefits are tied specifically to the work-related injury or illness, not to general aging-related needs.
+It does not cover care for family members of the federal employee, elective or cosmetic procedures unrelated to the work injury, or services that OWCP determines are not medically necessary.
+FECA does not authorize purely custodial care — meaning care that does not include a skilled nursing or therapy component may not be approved unless the patient's condition clearly requires it for safety.
+FECA also does not operate like a long-term care insurance policy.
+Benefits are tied specifically to the work-related injury or illness, not to general aging-related or chronic health needs unconnected to the workplace event.

-FECA wage replacement benefits are paid at 66⅔ percent of the worker's pay if there are no dependents, or 75 percent of pay if the worker has dependents.
+OWCP pays for authorized home health services directly to the home health agency as the provider of record.
+The injured federal employee typically does not pay out of pocket for OWCP-authorized skilled services.
+The agency bills OWCP directly using the approved authorization number and the applicable billing codes.
+FECA wage replacement benefits are paid at 66⅔ percent of the worker's pay if there are no dependents, or 75 percent if the worker has dependents.
 These wage replacement payments are not subject to federal income tax.
-For medical treatment — including authorized home health care
+Medical treatment coverage under FECA, including home health care, is separate from wage replacement and is billed directly to OWCP by the provider.